-Alumni Interview: Michael Sebastian
+Alumni Interview: Amanda McGrory

 I’ve always been a magazine man.
 During the years I lived in the Sigma Chi frat house, I was one of the few who regularly read magazines.
 I subscribed to